datalass1/fastai/README.md

 See issues open and closed for notes on all fastai work.
 Issues are used to task work and record solutions throughout the course.
 Below is a summary of the fastai deep learning experience from December 2018 to May 2019.

+This README.md will include all the highlights, links and techytips I have found useful throughout the course.

 # fastai: Practical Deep Learning For Coders Part 1 v3
 Created/Taught by Jeremy Howard, Rachel Thomas and team @ [USFCA](https://www.usfca.edu/data-institute)